byl18/LoginScienceTokyo/README.md

-# Tokyo Tech Portal Auto Login Script
+# Science Tokyo Portal Auto Login Script

-> This is a Python automation script using Selenium for automatically logging into the Tokyo Tech Portal, including automatic input of username/password and matrix authentication code.
+> This is a Python automation script using Selenium for automatically logging into the Science Tokyo Portal, including automatic input of username/password and matrix authentication code.

 ## Features

-This project allows fully automated login to the Tokyo Tech Portal:
+This project allows fully automated login to the Science Tokyo Portal:

 1. Automatically enter the portal login page
 2. Automatically click "Agree" for authentication method